JaneliaSciComp/SOFIMA-scripts/README.md

 sofima also installs numpy and connectomics which these scripts directly use

-matplotlib is needed only for debugging purposes.  uncomment the lines of code which do the plotting if problems arise.
+matplotlib is needed only for testing purposes.  see em-alignment3.py and development section below.

 # basic use